 G. The University does not issue Timely Warnings for the above listed crimes if:1.
 A campus-wide text message and email blast to the UW-Platteville Richland community;2.
 Message posted on the home page of the UW-Platteville Richland website;3.
 Message posted through UW-Platteville Richland's Facebook and Twitter social media accounts;

 H. Issued Timely Warning are filed in the Clery folder on the network drive.
 Specifically, each Timely Warning is filed in the year in which it was issued, in a folder titled, “Timely Warnings & Emergency Notifications”.a.
-The Dean or his/her designee determines there is no serious or continuing threat to the safety of UW-Platteville campus community.b.
+The Assistant Provost or their designee determines there is no serious or continuing threat to the safety of UW-Platteville campus community.b.
 The subject(s) is apprehended and the threat of imminent danger to members of the UW–Platteville Richland’s community have been mitigated by the apprehension.c.
 If a report was not filed with the Campus or if the Campus was not notified of the crime in a matter that would allow the Campus to post a “timely” Timely Warning to the community.
 A general guideline will include a report that is filed more than 7-10 days after the date of the alleged incident may not allow the department to post a “timely” Timely Warning to the community.
 This type of situation will be evaluated on a case-by-case basis and may fall under the Emergency Notification section of this policy.

 STUDENT AND EMPLOYEE REGISTRATION FOR TIMELY WARNINGS, EMERGENCY NOTIFICATIONS, AND PIONEER ALERTS